-Rothesay is one of the UK's largest specialist pensions insurers, purpose-built to protect pension schemes and their members' pensions.
-Our singular focus is to secure pension annuities for the future, providing certainty as well as genuine service excellence for all our policyholders.
-Our investments target high quality investment grade debt and direct loans, in developed countries, and all investments are managed in-house.
+Rothesay is the largest UK's largest specialist pensions insurer, purpose-built to protect pension schemes and their members' pensions.
+Our singular focus is to secure pension annuities for the future, providing certainty for our policyholders.
+Our investments target high quality investment grade debt and direct loans, in developed countries.
+Our long-term approach and in-house asset management supports our ability to consistently identify and manage our principal risks

 As a pension insurer, we may receive assets as part of a pension risk transfer transaction.
-On receipt of these positions, the assets are managed according to the same principles and processes as the investments we originate.
+On receipt of these positions, the assets are managed according to the same principles and processes as the investments we originate directly ourselves.